 This is perfect for those nights when you want a delicious dinner in no time at all.

-- Use a peeler to slice shards off a wedge of Parmesan.
-A touch that makes pasta and peas pretty as a picture.
-And super delicious too.
+Use a peeler to slice shards off a wedge of Parmesan.
+A touch that makes sausage and pea pasta look restaurant worthy.

 Ingredients